PHTAF/spire-gas-hacs/README.md

 3. Search for **Spire Gas Usage** and select it
 4. Click **Save**

-Historical data going back up to 2 years will populate automatically.
+Historical data will populate automatically based on what Spire makes available for your account.

-## Notes
+## Reinstalling

-- Spire's API only returns January and December for the oldest available year.
-  This causes a visible gap in historical data for that year — this is a limitation of the Spire API, not a bug in this integration.
-- Statistics are written to the HA recorder database.
-If you uninstall and reinstall, delete the `spire_gas:usage_*` statistic from **Developer Tools → Statistics** first so the full history reimports cleanly.
+If you uninstall and reinstall the integration, delete the `spire_gas:usage_*` statistic from **Developer Tools → Statistics** first.
+This ensures the full history reimports cleanly rather than being skipped.

 ## Contributing